MANY

 The Concept of the "Split Soul"

-In addition, there is the uncommon notion (which is not supported by mainstream Buddhist belief) that the individual's karma can be split, with a minor part of the self staying in a painful afterlife following death, while the primary part goes on to a new incarnation in one of the six realms of rebirth.
+In addition, there is the uncommon notion (which is not supported by mainstream Buddhist belief) that the individual's karma can be split, with a minor part of the self staying in a painful, neutral, or heavenly afterlife following death, while the primary part goes on to a new incarnation in one of the six realms of rebirth.
 This is not mentioned in the Buddha's process of remembering his past lives.
 For the Buddha, the memory of past lives seemed to be important because in addition to illustrating the workings of karma, it gave him compassion for all beings because he had played so many roles in his past lives that he could truly identify with all beings and their suffering.

-This notion of split souls from the past that need to be freed may be an esoteric side of the process of remembering past lives which one usually learns about only when doing the actual practice.
+This notion of split souls from the past that need to be freed or integrated may be an esoteric side of the process of remembering past lives which one usually learns about only when doing the actual practice.

-In the Jivamala practice, we see a concept of reincarnation which is more complex than the linear or sequential concept usually presented by Eastern traditions.
+The Complexity of the Self In the Jivamala practice, we see a concept of reincarnation which is more complex than the linear or sequential concept usually presented by Eastern traditions.

 The Jivamala practice presents a picture of multiple interconnected selves or jivas existing in different states of consciousness at the same time.
 The jivas are of two types, partial and full (as explained on the Historical and Philosophical Perspectives on the Doctrine of Anatta page).
 In addition, a jiva following its death can be either bound (trapped in an afterlife) or unbound (free to change and accepted into the afterlife).